sanjothebay/Team_Profile_Generator/README.md

-lib/           // classes and helper code node_modeule   // Node Modeule output/        // rendered output This File was Created as in README.md team.htm     // Renders Teams information output templates/     // HTML template(s)
+lib/           // classes and helper code node_modeule   // Node Modeule output/        // rendered output This File was Created as in README.md style.css    // use for styling the render output. team.htm     // Renders Teams information output templates/     // HTML template(s)
   Employee.html